 - Understanding the modern form of Internet i.e. the ‘Web 2.0’.
 ‘User Generated Content’ forms the biggest chunk of information available on the Internet.
 Anybody can create and share digital content (text, images, presentations, videos etc) and share it on the Internet.
 Its first aspect is that every computer-literate person is empowered to create and share information with the world.
 It’s another aspect is that anybody (expert or non-expert) can publish content on any topic with any kind of intention.
-It is important that the consumer of the content does his or her due diligence before accepting the content at its face value.
+It is important that the consumer of the content does her due diligence before accepting the content at its face value.

 - Understanding that Networking and collaboration forms a significant portion of online activities by users.
 For example Social networking, professional networking, private or closed group collaboration (Intranets on Internet) etc. Internet has become the de-facto platform for networking and collaboration around the world.
 Online collaboration skills are now an important part of communication skills in the 21st century.

-- Understanding that every online activity (content sharing or online networking) by a user attaches a reputation to his or her online identity.
+- Understanding that every online activity (content sharing or online networking) by a user attaches a reputation to her online identity.
 This is known as online reputation.
 The importance given to online reputation is increasing day by day, especially in case of hiring new employees and forming new personal relationships.